 - Making your document library private

 1. Decide how to store your documents in the library

-Posts Table Pro does NOT store your documents for you – you can use WordPress for that.
+Posts Table Pro doesn’t store your documents for you – you have WordPress for that.
 Posts Table Pro’s job is to create a library of documents added to your WordPress website.
-If your documents are already stored on your website, that’s great and you can skip to step 3.
-Or if you’re still planning your WordPress document library, I’ll tell you how to add documents now.
+If your documents are already stored on your website and you’re ready to create your WordPress document library, you can skip ahead to step 3.

 Posts, custom posts or pages?